SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 10. Now click "Finish".
 <br>![](/exercises/ex3/images/03_01_0100.png)

 11. The Service Consumption Model objects have now been created for you.
 When you take a look at the SCM definition, you can see that it provides code snippets for you to use in your code for different CRUD operations.
+Continue to the next step.
 <br>![](/exercises/ex3/images/03_01_0110.png)

 12. Use what you have learned and create a new class called ZCL_SCM_XXX where XXX is your group number.
 Make sure to include the IF_OO_ADT_CLASSRUN interface and add the shell of the MAIN method implementation as shown below.